ou-real/nevil-sibling-parent/README.md

 make
 ```
 Options:
 * DDEBUG: for enabling debug mode.
-This value is ON by default.
+This value is OFF by default.
 * DO: This flag enables O3 optimization and turns off assertions.
 This value is OFF by default.
 * DGUI: For enabling GUI (disables multithreading).
 This value is OFF by default.